Bariba

 - Regional Variations

-- Within the Bariba community, there are slight variations in dialects and customs, influenced by interactions with neighboring ethnic groups.
+- Within Benin, the Bariba culture exhibits regional variations based on local influences and interactions with neighboring ethnic groups.

 - Bridging Notes